 Californians for Population Stabilization will participate in Earth Day events:

-Since the first Earth Day, the U.S. population has grown from 203 million to 312 million, and is projected to soar to over half a billion by the century’s end.
-However, unlike the situation in 1970, two-thirds of today’s U.S. population growth is from immigration, according to the Census Bureau.
+Since 1970, the U.S. population has increased from 203 million to 304 million, but unlike the situation in 1970, two-thirds of today’s U.S. population growth is from immigration, according to the Census Bureau.
 The numbers of illegal immigrants in the United States is just a guess, and many experts claim the number is twice or more than government estimates.